-In the EY annual client and engagement continuance process, we review our service and ability to continue to provide a quality service, and confirm that clients share EY US' commitment to quality and transparency in financial reporting.
-The partner in charge of each audit, together with our Assurance leadership, annually reviews our relationship with the audit client to determine whether continuance is appropriate.
+In the EY annual client and engagement continuance process, we review our services and ability to continue to provide quality services and confirm that clients share EY Canada's commitment to quality and transparency in financial reporting.
+The partner in charge of each audit, together with our Assurance leadership, annually reviews our relationship with the audit client to review whether continuance is appropriate.